 Since we’ve gotten into the micro-SaaS game, we’ve found that clients have a hard time grasping what they’re getting in a product.
 So, here’s a valuable resource for all of the clients out there confused by their software offerings.
-In this article I’m going to explain two core components of an SaaS product: main (public) sites and tenant sites.
+In this article, I’m going to explain two core components of a SaaS product: main (public) sites and tenant sites.
 What are these?
 Read more to find out!

 What is SaaS?

 Software as a service is defined like so in Wikipedia:

 Software as a service (SaaS; pronounced /sæs/) is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 It is sometimes referred to as “on-demand software”, and was formerly referred to as “software plus services” by Microsoft.
 SaaS is typically accessed by users using a thin client via a web browser.
 SaaS has been incorporated into the strategy of nearly all leading enterprise software companies.